 These days I am the one helping my own small people navigate tiny fingers into gloves.
 I wipe their ketchup faces and rub cold limbs warm, as we huddle close to watch lights dance and explode across the night sky.
 I wonder to myself if they will remember these feelings of comfort and wonder.
 Will they secretly store these moments away, kept safe in the deep corners of their memory?
 I hope so.

-In my autumn aroma workshops, I intentionally begin each session with a group discussion around our collective memories of autumn.
-We move on to consider which scents are naturally connected with the season.
+When I used to run autumn aroma workshops, I intentionally began each session with a group discussion around our collective memories of autumn.
+We’d then move on to consider which scents are naturally connected with the season.
 It is always so fascinating to see just how closely these two separate points of association are fused together in our minds.

 This close connection between memory and scent is explained by the anatomy of the brain.
 Each scent we come into contact with is processed by the olfactory bulb which contains several types of nerve cells involved in the sense of smell.
 The nerve cells pass through the olfactory tracts, taking a direct route to the limbic system, including the amygdala and the hippocampus – areas of the brain which are related to emotion and memory.

 The amazing capacity we have for aromas to trigger memory is incredibly powerful and can be utilised for our own wellbeing.
 If we look at ways to harness our natural, emotional attachments to scents, we can use them to create positive feelings of warmth and ambience in our own homes.

 Choosing autumn essential oils and natural scents for your home

 So let’s look at some simple ways you can incorporate and use natural scents in your living spaces.
 Do you have a certain aroma you love to smell in autumn?
 If not, try a few seasonal essential oils out at home and see how they make you feel.